 - Sleepwalking – Walking or engaging in other activities while sleeping.

-Our physicians understand the relationship between sleep disorders and pain, and they have experience prescribing the newer medications that can help restore delta-wave sleep.
-Finally, they also have expertise using a variety of alternative approaches to you help to improve your sleep, including:
+Our physicians understand the relationship between sleep disorders and chronic illness or pain, and they have experience prescribing the newer medications that can help restore delta-wave sleep.
+Finally, they also have expertise using a variety of alternative approaches to you help to improve your sleep.

 - Osteopathic Manipulative Medicine